rupertpople/cv/README.md

 # Education

 #### Makers Academy | February 2022 - June 2022
+Makers Academy is a 16 week intensive coding bootcamp which crafts software developers to match industry standards.
+There is a strong emphasis on OOP, TDD and agile teamwork principles.
+Throughout the bootcamp you combine working in pairs and on team projects, along with your own self study.
+This is a list of some of the technologies and skills I learnt throughout my time:

+- OOP, TDD and MVC
+- Agile
+- Javascript, Ruby, Node.js, Express
+- PostgresSQL, MongoDB, MongoDB Atlas
+- ActiveRecord, Mongoose
+- RSpec, Jest, Cypress, Capybara
+- React, Handlebars, ERB
+- Github, Github Actions

 #### University of Nottingham | September 2013 - June 2016
 BSc Management - 2:1